Ways to Get Involved

 Date-Specific Volunteer Opportunities

-Pancake Breakfast – September – Chair will work with Aubrey’s to set up the event, coordinate with the 8th grade classroom (8th graders serve and bus tables at the restaurant), promote the event in the school, area parishes, and possibly the paper.
+Pancake Breakfast – TBD – Chair will work with 8th grade to set up the event, coordinate with the 8th grade classroom (8th graders serve and bus tables at the restaurant), promote the event in the school, area parishes, and possibly the paper.
 Ticket sales booths will be needed after masses at church prior to the event.

-Coupon Books – Sept-Oct. – Will need parent volunteers to help sell coupon books after Masses.
+Fun Run – Sept-Oct. – Will need parent volunteers to help run this program.

-Fall Festival T-shirt, wrist band, and cup sales – Sept/Oct – the school orders t-shirts, activity wrist bands and refillable cups for sale in advance of the festival – these are promoted through the school – the chair will handle ordering, school sales, and setting up parish sales booths after masses on the two weeks before the festival.
+Fall Festival – Oct.-Nov. – the school orders t-shirts, activity wrist bands and refillable cups for sale in advance of the festival – these are promoted through the school – the chair will handle ordering, school sales, and setting up parish sales booths after masses on the two weeks before the festival.

-Book Fair – November and May – Help set up and take down book fair; work shifts during the school days and during weekend masses
+Book Fair – November – Help set up and take down book fair; work shifts during the school days and during weekend masses

 Advent Mass – December – prelude music in church at 5pm, Mass at 5:30pm, student concert in gym at 6:30pm.
 Chair will coordinate cookies and drinks served after concert.
 May need to put up decorations for tables and a backdrop for concert.

 Catholic Schools Week – January – February – Help will be needed to coordinate each of the daily events of CSW.
 Events include bowling, dress up days, door decorations, skating, teacher lunch, student appreciation day, pastor/staff lunch.

 Grandparents Day/Spring Musical – April – The school will plan the costumes, stage decorations, and music.
 HSA provides cookies and drinks after the evening performance and a breakfast for grandparents before the morning performance.
 Plus HSA provides donuts in each classroom for the kids after mass.